Bladder Fibrosis

 Exercises (kegel exercises) can increase how much urine your bladder can hold and can build muscle strength.
 Surgery can be done to make the bladder bigger.
 If you are unable to hold your urine, you will be given ways to help with this problem.

-Contact your care team if you are having trouble emptying the bladder, are unable to hold your urine, or if there is blood in your urine.
+Tell your care team if you are having trouble emptying the bladder, if you are unable to hold your urine, or if there is blood in your urine.